whiplashomega/elthelas2/data/spellsv2/wrathful-smite.markdown

 **Damage**: [ { "dice": "1d6", "label": "psychic", "damagebonus": 0, "addstat": false, "prof": false, "higherlevels": "" } ]

-The next time you hit with a melee weapon attack during this spell's duration, your attack deals an extra 1d6 psychic damage.
+The next time you hit with a melee weapon attack during this spell's duration, your attack deals an extra 2d6 psychic damage.
 Additionally, if the target is a creature, it must make a Wisdom saving throw or be frightened of you until the spell ends.
 As an action, the creature can make a Wisdom check against your spell save DC to steel its resolve and end this spell.

+**Playtest Note** Damage increased by 1 die